MrXcitement/dot-bash/README.md

 Put files that define environment variables and startup programs into the .profile.d direcotry.
 Put files that define aliases and functions into the .bashrc.d directory.

-Files that have the .bash extension will be loaded only if the current shell is 'bash' Files that hace the .sh extension will be loaded if the current shell is 'sh' or 'bash'
+Files with a '.bash' extension will be loaded if the current shell is 'bash' Files with a '.sh' extension will be loaded if the current shell is 'sh' or 'bash'